rhughes490/Project_RigList/Read_me.md

 Search for destination by continent, city or country Any other ideas you might come up with

 I decided to ammend it to a tracker for oilfield workers were a rig is the equivalent to a city, an oil company is the equivalent to a country and a country is the equivalent to a continent.
 I made harder by giving the app the functionality to deal with multiple users and different types of users.
-Not only can the traveller (oil_worker) changed his Bucket list but the oil companies and rigs can changed their details when needed.
+Not only can the traveller (oil_worker) changed his Bucket list(flight list and wish list) but the oil companies and rigs can changed their details when needed.